lipu-linku/ijo/survey/glyphs-2025/README.md

 ### sandbox word glyphs

-All words here don't have any alternates either.
+All words here don't have any alternates either. kana and molusa were submitted 5+ times in the final question for additional glyphs.

 ![](sandbox.png)